JolleJolles/pythutils/INSTALLGUIDE.md

 Now we can install the animlab utilies package:
 `pip install git+https://github.com/JolleJolles/animlab.git`

-To install the *animrack* package we will need install a number of additional packages and have the right credentials as it is currently still a private package in beta.
-Run the following:
+To install the *animtrack* package we will need install a number of additional packages:
 `pip install scipy pickle h5py warnings collections PIL ast math pathos random subprocess` `pip install git+https://github.com/jolleslab/animtrack.git`

-Similarly, to install the *animrec* package we will need install some additional packages and again the right credentials are required.
+Similarly, to install the *animrec* package we will need install some additional packages.
 Furthermore, animrec (currently) only works on the Raspbian operating system so make sure this is done on a Raspberry Pi:
 `pip install socket picamera localconfig==0.4.2`
 `pip install git+https://github.com/jolleslab/animrec.git`

+As *animtrack* and *animrec* are still in beta, an alternative way to install the packages is from the zip file of the repository provided.
+For animrec:
+`cd animrec-master`
+`pip install -e .`

+And for animtrack:
+`cd animtrack-master`
+`pip install -e .`

 3. Installing and working with jupyter
 ------------
 Jupyter is very simple to install with pip again (making sure you are in the right virtual environment):
 `pip install jupyter`

 Now to run jupyter, simply enter `jupyter notebook` in terminal and press Enter.

 4. Working with AnimLab
 ------------